 Many pilots stop flying at some point.
 Family and work obligations, financial constraints, health issues—these are just a few of the reasons pilots may take a break from aviation.
 But many of these lapsed pilots are eager to fly again.
 You can help them get back in the air by hosting a Rusty Pilots seminar—at virtually no cost to you.

-We've made hosting a seminar simple for you!
 Here’s what to expect as you prepare to hold a Rusty Pilots seminar:

 Rusty Pilots was designed to address the major areas covered in the Flight Review.
 It's designed to follow a scenario-based approach of a typical VFR cross-country flight from pre-flight to landing.
 Major topic areas include:

-We have a collection of sample slides to give you an idea of what to expect from the seminar.
+We have a collection of sample slides (50MB) to give you an idea of what to expect from the seminar.
 Feel free to review them as you make a decision about hosting a seminar.